angular/material-start/README.md

 </body>
 ```

 Congratulations!
-You now have a fully functional Angular Material application!
+You now have a fully functional AngularJS Material application!

-In the next two steps, we'll refactor our code into separate Angular 1.4-style components, and then
+In the next two steps, we'll refactor our code into separate AngularJS 1.4-style components, and then
-once again refactor using the new Angular 1.5 `component()` API.
+once again refactor using the new AngularJS 1.5 `component()` API.

 - - -